yorak/VeRyPy/README.md

 <!-- TODO: Make sure it works -->

 <!-- TODO: A more comprehensive reference documentation can be found [here](/doc/). -->

+For API use, be sure to set the `PYTHONPATH` correctly.

 ### Dependencies and Installation